Spanish conquest of Iberian Navarre: Navarrese counterattack

 By mid-October, John III had raised an army of 15,000 Navarrese, Gascons, and landsknechts ready to counterattack.
 Three columns advanced into Gipuzkoa and the heartland of Navarre.
 The first laid siege to Hondarribia and Donostia, and occupied a number of small towns of the area.
 This was to divert the attention of any Castilian relief attempt for the besieged troops in Pamplona.
 By then, tired of Ferdinand II's unreliability, the English had decided to leave the theatre of war, after sacking a number of villages and towns (Errenteria).
 The second column, commanded by the Duke of Longueville, was made up of 8,000 Gascons, 1,000 Navarrese, 1,500 landsknechts, and corresponding artillery.
 It set off from Peyrehorade, engaged the Castilians in Ainhize, and defeated them on 19 October.

 The third column crossed the Pyrenees from Roncal (Erronkari) and reached Burgui.
 Fearful of having his communications with Pamplona cut, the Duke of Alba withdrew to the capital, leaving a well-equipped garrison in Saint-Jean-Pied-de-Port.
 The Navarrese column advanced from Salazar towards Pamplona.
 On hearing the news of the Navarrese army's approach, Estella-Lizarra and the fortress of Monjardin next to it revolted against the occupiers.
 On 24 October 1512, the Duke of Alba reached Pamplona, followed by Navarrese loyalist forces, who laid siege to the capital.

-In Estella-Lizarra, the rebels led by John Ramirez de Baquedano and Jaime Velaz de Medrano were soon opposed by the forces of Pedro de Beaumont, supported by the Castilians the Duke of Nájera and the Marquis of Comares.
-The Navarrese leaders made a last stand at the Monjardin fortress, but eventually a capitulation was signed.
+In Estella-Lizarra, the Navaresse led by John Ramirez de Baquedano and Jaime Vélaz de Medrano y Echauz were soon opposed by the forces of Pedro de Beaumont, supported by the Castilians the Duke of Nájera and the Marquis of Comares.
+The Navarrese leaders made a last stand at the Monjardin fortress under the control of Juan Vélaz de Medrano y Echauz, but eventually a capitulation was signed.
 The investment of Pamplona lasted for a month, but the coming of winter and the arrival of reinforcements from Castile thwarted any prospects of a successful conclusion to the operation.
 The loyalists retreated and the Castilian troops made their way back across the Pyrenees to Saint-Jean-Pied-de-Port and Lower Navarre, engaging in regular skirmishes with the disgruntled Beaumont party Lord of Luxe.

 On 7 December 1512, a detachment of the Navarrese army's decimated landsknechts who were escorting twelve artillery pieces when they encountered a patrol led by the governor of Gipuzkoa Juan de Silva at the Belate pass.
 The Gipuzkoan militia took on the landsknechts, who retreated in disarray, and were pursued and largely slaughtered.
 The skirmish was later exaggerated to a wholesale battle, with the cannons seized being added in 1513 to the official coat of arms of Gipuzkoa.